Assessing Lymph Nodes

 Findings from a sentinel node biopsy

-- Lymph node-negative.
-None of the sentinel nodes contain cancer.
+- Lymph node-negative means none of the sentinel nodes contain cancer.
 So, it’s unlikely other lymph nodes have cancer.
 Surgery to remove more lymph nodes won’t be needed.

-- Lymph node-positive.
-At least one sentinel node contains cancer.
+- Lymph node-positive means at least one sentinel node contains cancer.
 More lymph nodes may be removed with a procedure called axillary dissection.
 The goals of axillary dissection are to check how many lymph nodes have cancer and to reduce the chances of cancer returning in the lymph nodes.

 When is axillary dissection needed?